uvaaland/cig_llnl_workshop/run_solver.md

       sbatch submit_solver
 ```

-and we can monitor the job by typing `squeue`.
+and monitor the job by typing `squeue`.

+This simulation will take about XX minutes to finish.
+Once the job is done, the
+results can be found in the `OUTPUT_FILES/` folder.
+Check the
+`OUTPUT_FILES/output_solver.txt` file to check that the solver ran
+successfully.

 ---